dylanbeeber/crispRdesignR/README.md

 The DAK1.fasta and DAK1_short.txt file contains a DNA sequence native to the DAK1 gene that can be copied and pasted into crispRdesignR or uploaded as a file (in the GUI version).

 The "Saccharomyces_cerevisiae.R64-1-1.92.gtf.gz" file is the compressed genome annotation file for Saccharomyces cerevisiae.
+Both compressed and uncompressed .gtf files can be used.

 Using the GUI version:

-`library(shiny)`
+- `library(shiny)`

-`library(crispRdesignR)`
+- `library(crispRdesignR)`

-`crispRdesignRUI()`
+- `crispRdesignRUI()`

-click on the “UseFASTA or txt file as target sequence” button and choose the DAK1.fasta or DAK1_short.txt file, or copy and paste the sequence in the box
+- Click on the “UseFASTA or txt file as target sequence” button and choose the DAK1.fasta or DAK1_short.txt file, or copy and paste the sequence in the box.

-select the Saccharomyces cerevisiae genome
+- select the Saccharomyces cerevisiae genome

-browse to choose the .gtf file Saccharomyces_cerevisiae.R64-1-1.92.gtf.gz
+- browse to choose the .gtf file Saccharomyces_cerevisiae.R64-1-1.92.gtf.gz

-click on the Find sgRNA button
+- click on the Find sgRNA button

 ![crisprdesignrss](https://user-images.githubusercontent.com/38253997/47938309-10169980-deba-11e8-83de-c00e4a6b72cd.PNG)